 The nationwide test is a necessary part of making sure the Emergency Mobile Alert system works well.

-The nationwide test is sent to cell towers all over New Zealand and we expect approximately three million phones are capable of receiving the alert.
+The nationwide test is sent to cell towers all over New Zealand.
+We expect most phones are capable of receiving the alert.

-In 2017 and 2018 we received thousands of feedback submissions from people that helped us evaluate and improve the Emergency Mobile Alert system.
+In 2017, 2018 and 2019 we received thousands of feedback submissions from people.
+These helped us improve the Emergency Mobile Alert system.

-Following the nationwide test of Emergency Mobile Alert on 25 November 2018, the Ministry of Civil Defence & Emergency Management commissioned an independent survey.
+After the 2018 nationwide test, the Ministry of Civil Defence & Emergency Management commissioned an independent survey.

 The survey was conducted by interviewing 1000 New Zealand mobile users aged 15 years and over.
 The survey was conducted immediately after the 2018 nationwide test between 26 November and 9 December 2018.

-The survey was conducted to look at a range of factors.
+The survey looked at a range of factors.